 The side view is chunky, like any curved monitor, but the actual panel thickness is only 2.5 inches.
 The bezel is super-thin at 7mm around the top and sides and 19mm across the bottom.
 It’s flush-mounted and so appears frameless when the power is off.
 There are no side USB ports, but there are two 3.0 downstream jacks on the bottom input panel along with a single upstream port.
 You also get two HDMI 2.0 inputs and a single DisplayPort 1.4.

-There are no built-in speakers, but there's a 3.5mm analog output for gaming headsets.
+There are no built-in speakers, but there's a 3.5mm analog output for headphone (you can find recommendations on our Best Gaming Headsets list).
 You control volume via the on-screen display (OSD).

 The S3220DGF’s OSD takes on Dell’s usual all-business style, but there are plenty of gaming features included.
 Pressing any button brings up a quick menu and a status window with picture mode, HDR mode, black stabilizer info and the overdrive setting.